cuspime/cuspime.github.io/_posts/2021-05-25-future-post.md

   - Data analysis
   - Flux
 ---
-How to create a Sankey diagram and not waste your time miserably.
+This post shows how to create a Sankey diagram and not waste your time miserably.
+[Sankey diagrams](https://en.wikipedia.org/wiki/Sankey_diagram) were first used to show energy flux in machines and they help us understand were the energy in a cycle goes and more or less the proportions of its ramifications as it proceeds.

 Right, so here we are.
 After several attempts and a myriad of hours trying to come up with a good solution to create a Sankey Diagram in Tableau to show the flux of information generated back at my workplace, I found a way that puts together several sources (some of which I cannot find again) which help in creating a Sankey Diagram.
 Here I will explain clearly many of the steps necessary to come up with this beautiful piece of viz.
 Hopefully this will help you and save you many hours of wasted hours looking at outdated sources with people doubling their data (that's just nonsense imo).